ramarolahy/moviegoers/README.md

-## Front-End Developer Test: Church Community Builder
+# Front-End Developer Test: Church Community Builder

 Due to time constraints, I omitted certain steps that would optimize the design and User Experience in a production setting.

-# UX Research
+## UX Research

 I would normally team up with a UX Designer and UI designer to determine the best design and experience for our users.
 The iterative steps I would take for the design process can be found at https://www.interaction-design.org/literature/article/what-is-design-thinking-and-why-is-it-so-popular

-## Testing and optimization
+## App optimization

 The app should normally be tested across different platforms and also tested for optimization.